-Mr Anand BABBEA is the Managing Director of Mauritius Housing Company Ltd since 01 May 2020 to 30 April 2022.
+Mr Anand BABBEA is the Managing Director of MHC since 01 May 2020 to 30 April 2022.
 He was re-appointed as Managing Director on 24 May 2022.
-Mr Babbea has grown within the Banking, Financial and Payments Industry and is a professional reckoning more than 33 years of experience.
-Mr Babbea started his career at the Ministry of Finance in 1990.
-He then joined the State Bank (Mauritius) Ltd in 1992, where he had a long and rich career of 21 years.
-He also worked as Head of eCommerce at CIM
+Mr Babbea has grown within the Banking, Financial and Payments Industry and is a professional reckoning more than 30 years of experience.
+He was also among the Pioneers of the e-Commerce Acquiring within the Banking Sector in Mauritius.
+Mr Babbea is equally a Member of the Mauritius Institute of Directors (MioD).

-Finance Ltd for approximately 4 years.
-Prior to joining the Mauritius Housing Company Ltd, Mr Babbea was the Chief Executive Officer of the GPN Data (Mauritius) Ltd for more than 3 years.
+Mr Babbea has started his career at the Ministry of Finance.
+He then joined the State Bank (Mauritius) Ltd, where he had a long and rich career over 21 years.
+He also worked as Head of eCommerce at CIM Finance Ltd for approximately 4 years.
+Prior to joining MHC, Mr Babbea was the Chief Executive Officer of the GPN Data (Mauritius) Ltd for more than 3 years.
 He had also been the Chairman of the Development Bank of Mauritius (DBM) Ltd.